Mar111tiN/cellrangersnake/README.md

-# Pipeline for preprocessing of scRNA-seq raw data with the cellranger pipeline
+ --rerun-incomplete# Pipeline for preprocessing of scRNA-seq raw data with the cellranger pipeline

 * uses a summary excel sheet for performing the cellranger analysis
 * SLURM cluster environments